 Project Management: Leader vs Executive

 Two of the above mentioned highlights point to the crucial role of EI for the managerial staff.
-Natalia Burets, Head of HR Department and a qualified psychologist, comments on it: “As far as project management is concerned, managerial skills and EI are somehow clustered.
+Natalia Burets, Head of HR Department at Qulix Systems and a qualified psychologist, comments on it: “As far as project management is concerned, managerial skills and EI are somehow clustered.
 Along with that, a question arises, which came first: the chicken or the egg?
 Is it EI that helps a person become a leader, or is it managerial position that makes a person develop EI?
 Nevertheless, it is unquestionable that a leader must read and regulate other people’s emotions, as he/she orchestrates the people and needs them to follow.
 A manager who develops EI is likely to become such a leader, while a manager who is unwilling to develop these skills will stay a simple executive.”

 Tempting as it may be for the coaches to proclaim an undeniable benefit of EI, this is not always the case, though.
 An inspiring and thought-provoking article by Adam Grant, The Dark Side of Emotional Intelligence, urges the reader to consider various perspectives of the EI application.
 Moreover, the study by Dana Joseph and Daniel Newman indicates adverse effect of EI-applying ‘in jobs that involved fewer emotional demands’, such as scientists, accountants, or mechanics.